Vegetarian Diet

 Lacto-ovo vegetarians do not consume meat, fish, or poultry but include both dairy products and eggs in their eating plan.

-See also Mediterranean Diet
+See also Low-Fat Diet

 Pescatarian